VolkanSah/Space-Invalides/README.md

 # Space Invalides
 Welcome to **Space Invalides**!
 This is a fun and challenging game built with Python and Pygame.
 My first Pthon game is similar to Space Invaders 😄
+### Note: in docs-folder the static version -but slower!
 ## How to Play

 - **Move**: Use the **arrow keys** to navigate your spaceship.